abgox/scoop-tools/readme.md

 ## Introduction

-- Some PowerShell scripts that allows you to add Scoop configurations to use a replaced url instead of the original url when installing the app in Scoop.
+- Tools provided for [Scoop](https://scoop.sh) that allow you to use a replaced URL instead of the original URL when downloading applications via Scoop.
-  - `scoop-install`
-  - `scoop-update`
+- You can use them to replace URLs in a specified format, thereby optimizing the download through a proxy address.
-- Typical case: if app come from [GitHub](https://github.com), you can configure a proxy URL to improve download experience in China.
+- Typical case: Replace `https://github.com` and `https://raw.githubusercontent.com` with proxy addresses, refer to [Usage](#usage).

 ## Installation